By CLOT Magazine Editors

 Guangzhou Triennial, Guangdong Museum of Art (China), 21 Dec 2018 – 10 March 2019

-Titled As We May Think, Feedforward, the event will “reflect on the trajectories of technological advances and their reverberations throughout the social sphere over the past decades.”
+The event titled As We May Think, Feedforward will “reflect on the trajectories of technological advances and their reverberations throughout the social sphere over the past decades.”
 Its title references an essay written by the American engineer Vannevar Bush in the summer of 1945.
 In the piece, Bush imagines a universal communication apparatus and anticipates the advent of an information society.
-The themed exhibition will present in three sections: Inside the Stack: Art in the Digital, curated by Philipp Ziegler; Evolutions of Kin, curated by Angelique Spaninks; and Machines Are Not Alone, curated by Zhang Ga.
-Some of the already announced names include Lawrence Lek, Gilberto Esparza, Pierre Huyghe, Charlotte Jarvis, Lynn Hershman-Leeson and Tomas Saraceno.
+The themed exhibition will present in three sections: Inside the Stack: Art in the Digital, curated by Philipp Ziegler.
 More info.

 Dronica Festival #9, Stoke Newington Old Church London, 30 Nov-1 Dec 2018